dfst/deepforge/docs/fundamentals/custom_operations.rst

     :align: center
     :scale: 85 %

-    Using the "TrainVisualize" operation in a pipeline
+    Using the "TrainValidate" operation in a pipeline